Lyubov Orlova: Popular songs

-According to the official credits, all the music is by Isaak Dunayevsky Lyubov Orlova had been sistematically trained as a pianist from 1907 to 1922 (with 3 courses at the Moscow Conservatory), and, from 1920 to 1926, she worked professionally as a musician.
+According to the official credits, all the music is by Isaak Dunayevsky Lyubov Orlova had been systematically trained as a pianist from 1907 to 1922 (with 3 courses at the Moscow Conservatory), and, from 1920 to 1926, she worked professionally as a musician.
 In 1961, Orlova strongly implied her collaborative efforts in songwriting weren't credited, highly likely, because of the strict rules about the non-members of the Union of Soviet Composers.
 There is a story about a conversation between Dunaevsky (nicknamed Dunya) and Dmitry Shostakovich:

 Dunaevsky to Shostakovich: "You and me, Mitya, are the most popular composers".
-"Yes, Dunya," Shostakovich answers.
+"Yes, Dunya", Shostakovich answers.
 "The only difference is that everyone knows my name but no one knows a single note of mine.
 Just like everyone knows your tunes but nobody knows who they belong to..."